gianpaj/fresnel/README.md

 ### ⚠️ React 18 Notice

-Due to React 18 more strictly handling server-side rendering rehydration full SSR support is incompatable with any version greater than 17.
+Due to React 18 more strictly handling server-side rendering, rehydration full SSR support is incompatible with any version greater than 17.
 See [this issue](https://github.com/artsy/fresnel/issues/260) to track our progress in fixing this issue, and Dan Abramov's
 [comment here](https://github.com/facebook/react/issues/23381#issuecomment-1096899474).

-In the meantime -- for users of server-side rendering features -- you can disable DOM cleaning optimizations by setting `disableDynamicMediaQueries` on the context like so and things should work:
+In the meantime -- users of server-side rendering features -- can disable DOM cleaning optimizations by setting `disableDynamicMediaQueries` on the context like so and things should work:

 ```tsx
 <MediaContextProvider disableDynamicMediaQueries>